onsip/sipjs.com/content/api/0.5.0/session.md

 Name | Type | Description
 -----|------|------------
-`data` | `Object` | A wrapper object containing the event data `data.code` | `Integer` | The status code of the received response, between 300 and 699, or 0 if the failure was not due to a received response.
+`data` | `Object` | A wrapper object containing the event data `data.code` | `Number` | The status code of the received response, between 300 and 699, or 0 if the failure was not due to a received response.
 `data.response` | [`SIP.IncomingMessage|null`](/api/0.5.0/incomingMessage/) | The received response, or `null` if the failure was not due to a received response.
 `data.cause` | `String` | The reason phrase associated with the SIP response code, or one of `SIP.C.causes` if the failure was not due to a received response.